Lamiorkor/Climate-Quest/README.md

 `A` or `b` or `c` or `B` are all right answer inputs

-Wrong inputs at any point will subtract from your health.
-Get to 0 health and you lose the game.
+Wrong inputs at any point will get you kicked from the game